South Carolina Superintendent of Education: 19th and 20th centuries

-Recent History
+21st century

 Into the modern era and the 21st century, superintendents have managed greater funding than ever before, and have fought against issues like teacher shortages, low pay, large class sizes, and curriculum disagreements (e.g., Critical race theory).

 In 2018, voters decided on a proposed constitutional amendment that would allow the governor to select the superintendent of education instead of being popularly elected.
+The measure failed, with 60.1% of people voting "no." That year the General Assembly passed a law requiring all candidates for the office of superintendent to hold a master's degree in education or financial management.

-The measure failed with 60.1% percent of people voting "no." In 2021, Governor Henry McMaster requested that superintendent Molly Spearman investigate accusations of a school in Fort Mill accused of distributing pornographic materials in the form of a book titled Gender Queer.
+In 2021, Governor Henry McMaster requested that Superintendent Molly Spearman investigate accusations of a school in Fort Mill accused of distributing pornographic materials in the form of a book titled Gender Queer.
 After investigation, Spearman stated that it is the responsibility of schools and districts to pay for and select books they stock on library shelves, though the book was still removed.

 In 2022, Spearman announced that local school districts in Florence, South Carolina would be consolidated after concerns over financial instability.
 Also in 2022, Spearman ordered the investigation and penalties against Lexington School District Two, which was in major violation of state law.

-Last Election
+Last election

 In the most recent election in 2022, Republican Ellen Weaver defeated Democrat Lisa Ellis in the general election.
-Discussions during the race focused on school choice, Transgenderism in schools, school funding, teacher pay, class sizes, Critical race theory.